Series Expansion Approximations of Brownian Motion for Non-Linear Kalman Filtering of Diffusion Processes: Discussion and conclusions

 For completeness, we outline one more possible strategy for choosing basis functions for the series expansion.
 When the SDE is linear, it is possible to construct a set of basis functions such that the series expansion approximation is error-free.
 In the univariate case, when $b$ is constant the solution to \eqref{randode} is given by

 \beq \hat{X}_T = X_0 \exp(a T) + \sum_{i=1}^N Z_i \int_0^T \exp(a (t-u))b \phi_i(u)du. \eeq

 If we set $\phi_1(u) = \exp(-a u)/\|\exp(-a \cdot)\|$, then the integral on the right disappears for all $i>1$.
 This is because all other basis functions are orthogonal to $\exp(-a \cdot)$ by construction.
 Thus the approximation is exact at time $T$ (though not necessarily at earlier times $t<T$).
-The multivariate case is similar, though more involved.
+The argument in the multivariate case is similar, though slightly more complicated.

 To choose a set of basis functions in a non-linear setting, one can first construct a linear approximation to the non-linear problem.
 One then computes the optimal basis functions for the linearized dynamics as above.
 However, in out numerical tests we found that these basis functions were prone to numerical instability, and furthermore they do not come with a guarantee of uniform convergence.
 We note that this may be a useful strategy in filtering problems that are `almost' linear.